Buy USDINR; target of 64.80 - 64.90: ICICI Direct

-According to ICICI Direct expect USD to meet support at lower levels.
-Utilise the down side in the pair to go long on the USDINR.
+According to ICICI Direct expect the USD to meet support at lower levels.
+Utilise the down side in the pair to go long on the USDINR

 ICICI Direct's currency report on USDINR